I love fartlek workouts. You can do them almost anywhere, make them as hard as you want to and even change them on the fly if necessary.

 — 10-15:00 warmup, then run 5-4-3-2-1 minutes at 5K-10K effort (Note: Effort is the key word here—don’t worry about hitting specific pace.), followed by a 10-15:00 cooldown.
 For recovery, take 2:30 of easy jogging after the 5:00 interval, 2:00 after the 4:00 interval, and so forth.

 Or, you could shorten the length of the intervals and perform multiple sets, such as:

 *10-15:00 warmup, 3-5 x [2:00-1:00-30 sec @ 5K effort], 10-15:00 cooldown.
 Again, recovery is half the duration of the preceding interval.
 Take 2-3 minutes in between sets.

-On the opposite end of the spectrum, if you’re approaching a big race and want to keep your legs moving in the final days leading up to it, perform the halftime fartlek 2-3 days beforehand.
+On the opposite end of the spectrum, suppose you’re approaching a big road or cross-country race and want to keep your legs moving in the final days leading up to it.
+The halftime fartlek is a great workout to do on the roads or trails 2-3 days beforehand.
 Adjust the length of the interval and effort level based on the distance you’ll be racing.

 For example, heading into a shorter race such as 5K, I’d suggest the following variation of the halftime fartlek:

 — 15:00 warmup, 4-3-2-1 minute pickups at 5K race effort.
 Recovery is—you guessed it—half the duration of the interval you just completed.
 Take 2-3 minutes between sets.
 Finish with a 15:00 cooldown.

 That’s 10 minutes worth of broken-up running at race effort a couple days out from your big event.
 It’s enough to keep your legs and lungs engaged without wiping you out before the starter’s gun goes off.
 Of course, it’s up to you to keep yourself under control during the workout and not go harder than you should just because you’re feeling good.